-From the many factors for creating a successful Fiverr gig, the one that really keeps you afloat is a method of getting lots of good reviews.
+From the many factors for creating a successful Fiverr gig, the one that really keeps you afloat is a method of getting lots of good reviews.. right?

-With a significant amount of positive reviews, you can outmatch your competition, rank higher in search results and attract orders.
+With a significant amount of positive reviews, you can outmatch your competition, rank higher in search results, attract orders and profit.
 But Fiverr is built so that even one negative review can have a significant impact on your chances of success.

 Fiverr leans heavily towards those who can prove exeptional service through a perfect stream of 100% positive reviews.
 Giving you advantage over others and an opportunity to grow into a successfull seller.